TenScoops/the_pomodoro_project/README.md

 ## Access site with: https://the-pomodoro-project.vercel.app/

 ## Synopsis
 This project combines the Pomodoro Technique, a time management method, with a user rating system and progress visualization.
 A progress graph that visualizes user ratings over time and provides users with a clear, intuitive representation of their productivity progress.
-This feedback enhances user understanding and motivation, contributing to an innovative user experience which help them make informed decisions to enhance their work habits.
+This feedback gives users a great understanding of their productivity contributing to an innovative user experience.
+This helps them make informed decisions to enhance their work habits.

 ## Setup
 1. Install Node.js